Jean Tatlock

 Jean Frances Tatlock (February 21, 1914 – January 4, 1944) was an American psychiatrist.
 She was a member of the Communist Party USA and was a reporter and writer for the party's publication Western Worker.
 She is also known for her romantic relationship with J. Robert Oppenheimer, the director of the Manhattan Project's Los Alamos Laboratory during World War II.

 The daughter of John Strong Perry Tatlock, a prominent Old English philologist and an expert on Geoffrey Chaucer, Tatlock was a graduate of Vassar College and the Stanford Medical School, where she studied to become a psychiatrist.
-Tatlock began seeing Oppenheimer in 1936, when she was a graduate student at Stanford and Oppenheimer was a professor of physics at the University of California, Berkeley.
-As a result of their relationship and her membership of the Communist Party, she was placed under surveillance by the FBI and her phone was tapped.
+As a result of her relationship with Oppenheimer and her membership of the Communist Party, she was placed under surveillance by the FBI and her phone was tapped.
 Tatlock experienced clinical depression, and died by suicide on January 4, 1944.

 Early life

 Jean Frances Tatlock was born in Ann Arbor, Michigan, on February 21, 1914, the second child of John Strong Perry Tatlock and Marjorie Fenton.
 She had an older brother, Hugh, who became a physician.
 Her father, who had a PhD from Harvard University, was a noted and acclaimed professor of English at the University of Michigan; an Old English philologist; an expert on Geoffrey Chaucer and English plays, poems, and Elizabethan literature; and author of approximately 60 books on those subjects, including The Complete Poetical Works of Geoffrey Chaucer (1912) and The Mind and Art of Chaucer (1950).
+He was a professor of English at Stanford from 1915 to 1925, and Harvard from 1925 to 1929, before returning to the Bay Area as a professor of English at the University of California, Berkeley.

-John Tatlock was a professor of English at Stanford from 1915 to 1925, and Harvard from 1925 to 1929, before returning to the Bay Area as a professor of English at the University of California, Berkeley.
 Jean Tatlock attended Cambridge Rindge and Latin School in Cambridge, Massachusetts, and Williams College in Berkeley.
 In 1930, she entered Vassar College.
 After graduating in 1935, Tatlock returned to Berkeley and took courses to complete the prerequisites for Stanford Medical School, and was a reporter and writer for the Western Worker, the Communist Party of America's organ on the West Coast of the United States.

 She was accepted into Stanford Medical School, then located in San Francisco, where she studied to become a psychiatrist.
 Tatlock graduated from Stanford with the class of 1941.
 She completed her internship at St. Elizabeths Hospital in Washington, D.C., and residency at the Department of Psychiatry at Mount Zion Hospital, now a campus of the University of California, San Francisco Medical Center, in San Francisco.